berserkware/templelib/README.md

 ### Known Bugs
  - If the window is touching the bottom of the screen, it goes super slow.
 I think this is because of the window position to text snapper.
 It is trying to move to where the taskbar is, but is blocked.
  - The window title bar seems to variate in speed.
+ - Even with the window no border flag set, the controls still work.